kbordon/js-week2-codereview/README.md

 ### ATTENTION: Before you run any code beyond this point, please read the following.

-This app uses the BetterDoctor API key which must be stored in an .env file in the top level of the repository.
-This repository does _not_ with come with its own `.env` file, and will specifically exclude any from commits in the `.gitignore` file.
+This app uses the BetterDoctor API key which must be stored in an `.env` file in the top level of the repository.
+When cloned, this repository does _not_ with come with its own `.env` file, and will specifically exclude any from commits in the `.gitignore` file.

 * **You must make this file with _your own API key_**, which you can obtain by visiting the [BetterDoctor API](https://developer.betterdoctor.com/) website, and clicking _"Get a free API key"_.
 * Fill out their form, and your API key should be listed on the front page or under _My Account > Applications_.